Do You Really Believe This Market Is Safe?

 Economic Risks

-Having covered the two positive catalysts, I want switch over to the risk factors I'm seeing on the horizon.
+Having covered the two positive catalysts, I want to switch over to the risk factors I'm seeing on the horizon.
 None of these are at critical levels yet, but they all pose risk and could become much larger factors.

 Car Loans